 Benchmarking doesn't show everything, but we've found everyday tasks on the phone have been faster than previously with the handset more than capable at handling gaming, multi-tasking and having multiple apps open in split-screen view too.

 Overall, the Exynos 2100 variant of the handset is a step above what we've seen from Samsung previously and this offers one of the best experiences when it comes to performance on an Android phone right now.
-We hope to have a full verdict on the Qualcomm chipset toting version in the near future.

 Along with that 8GB of RAM you’ve got the choice of either 128GB or 256GB of storage.
 The big news here is that Samsung has dropped microSD support from the S21, so you can’t expand on the built-in storage.